 → 5 min walk to the Seine

-When we go into Notre Dame.
-Photo chosen by Monsieur de France: gilmanshin via depositphotos
+When we enter Notre Dame.
+Photo selected by Monsieur de France: gilmanshin via depositphotos

-End your Paris 3-day stay with a cruise on the Seine.
-From the Pont Neuf or the Port de la Bourdonnais, embark for a magical hour: the Eiffel Tower, the Louvre, the Musée d'Orsay and the Conciergerie reveal themselves from the water.
-It's the perfect way to admire Paris's monuments from a different perspective and round off your weekend in style.
+End your three-day stay in Paris with a cruise on the Seine.
+From the Pont Neuf or the Port de la Bourdonnais, embark on a magical hour: the Eiffel Tower, the Louvre, the Musée d'Orsay, and the Conciergerie reveal themselves from the water.
+It's the best way to admire Parisian monuments from a different perspective and end your weekend on a high note.

 👉 Bateaux Parisiens